 Disney’s dining system, which rotates through each of three restaurants, is a unique one not found on any other cruise line.
-Seating is assigned and although you’ll be moving to a different place each evening, your servers as well as table guests will travel with you.
+Seating is assigned, and although you’ll be moving to a different place each evening, your servers, as well as table guests, will travel with you.
 There are two seating times: Main Seating at 5:45 p.m. and late seating at 8:15 p.m.
-With so many children onboard the earlier Main Seating is always the most popular, so reserve your preference as soon your cruise reservation is made.
-Disney tries to put adults traveling without children together or at tables for two and families with children at their own table or with other families, but it doesn’t always work out quite that way; if you are unhappy with your table assignment speak to the maître d’ immediately and see what can be done about a table reassignment.
+With so many children onboard, the earlier Main Seating is always the most popular, so reserve your preference as soon you make your cruise reservation, or ask your travel advisor to do it for you.
+Disney tries to put adults traveling without children together or at tables for two and families with children at their own table or with other families, but it doesn’t always work out quite that way; if you are unhappy with your table assignment speak to the maître d’ immediately and see about a table reassignment.

-Food in the standard dining rooms is fairly mediocre, something I feel Disney could work on; for goodness sakes, drop a line and get fresher fish for the table (lol)!
-There is an occasional exceptionally good dish, but again, note the word “occasional.”
-That said, beyond the rotational dining restaurants are two terrific adult-exclusive restaurants choices, Palo and Remy.
-At the very least you should plan on one meal per restaurant or more per sailing.
-Only one dinner per restaurant can be pre-reserved, but if you want additional evenings head straight to the restaurant’s podium after embarkation to make another night or two of reservations.
+Food in the standard dining rooms can be fairly mediocre.
+That said, beyond the rotational dining restaurants are two terrific adult-exclusive restaurant choices, Palo and Remy.
+At the very least you should plan for one meal per restaurant or more per sailing.
+Only one dinner per restaurant can be pre-reserved, but if you want additional evenings, ask on arrival where you should head to make another night or two of reservations.
 I also recommend reserving at least one of the brunches offered on at-sea days at both Palo and Remy; both are truly extraordinary.

 Let Us Help You in Planning Your Disney Cruise Line Vacation!